-The West Virginia Drinking Water Treatment Revolving Fund (the "Fund") was established pursuant to the Safe Drinking Water Act (the "Act") by the State of West Virginia (the State), as amended, and is administered by the West Virginia Water Development Authority (the Authority) on behalf of the Bureau for Public Health.
+The West Virginia Drinking Water Treatment Revolving Fund (the "Fund") was established pursuant to the Safe Drinking Water Act (the "Act") by the State of West Virginia (the State), as amended, and is administered by the West Virginia Water Development Authority (the Authority) on behalf of the West Virginia Department of Environmental Protection (WV DEP).
 The purpose of the Act was to establish and implement a State-operated perpetual revolving loan fund to provide no-interest or low-interest rate loans to local governmental agencies and other eligible water providers to assist in financing drinking water infrastructure projects, including but not limited to, design, treatment, distribution, transmission, storage and extensions; and remain in perpetuity by recirculating the principal repayments and interest earned from the loans.
 The Fund's programs are designed to provide financial assistance in the form of no-interest, low-interest, and forgivable loans to eligible local governmental agencies and other eligible water providers in the State in accordance with the Act.
 Such loan programs provide long-term financing to cover all or a portion of the cost of qualifying projects.

 The Fund has received capital grants and contributions from the United States Environmental Protection Agency (the "EPA"), and the State, which is required to provide an additional twenty percent of the federal award as matching funds in order to qualify for funding.
-As of June 30, 2022, Congress has authorized the EPA to award \$246,481,858 in capitalization grants to the State, of which \$184,032,557 is allocated to the fund.
-The state is required to contribute \$45,382,157 in matching funds to the Fund, which are provided through the West Virginia Infrastructure and Jobs Development Council.
-The 2022 Capitalization Grant State Match of \$3,200,800 has been committed to the Bureau for Public Health and is awaiting approval of the EPA grant award.
+As of June 30, 2024, Congress has authorized the EPA to award \$369,768,858 in capitalization grants to the State, of which \$288,184,509 is allocated to the Fund.
+The State is required to contribute \$51,715,657 in matching funds to the Fund, which are provided through the West Virginia Infrastructure and Jobs Development Council.
+The 2024 Capitalization Grant State Match of \$5,529,200 has been received by the Fund and is awaiting approval of the EPA grant award.